-All firms should consider the approach set out in this document in a way that is proportionate to the nature, scale and complexity of their own activities.
+All firms should consider the approach set out in this framework document in a way that is proportionate to the nature, scale and complexity of their own activities.

-For firms with a limited consumer credit permission who are subject to a simplified threshold condition of adequate financial resources, the requirement is to meet debts as they fall due.
-These and other firms not subject to detailed prudential standards, should focus on what we look for from firms, described in Chapter 2, and consider the details provided in Chapter 3 as information to help them conduct their own assessments.
+Firms with a limited consumer credit permission who are subject to a simplified threshold condition of adequate financial resources, are required to meet debts as they fall due.
+These and other firms not subject to detailed prudential standards, should focus on what we look for from firms, described in Chapter 2, and consider the information in Chapter 3 to help them conduct their own assessments.

-For firms subject to detailed prudential standards, this document should be considered in conjunction with existing requirements.
+For firms subject to detailed prudential standards, this document should be considered alongside existing requirements.